Seagate/cortx/doc/CORTX on JBOD.rst

  m0_client  0x7200000000000001:0x7b  192.168.20.11@o2ib:12345:4:1    [unknown]
  m0_client  0x7200000000000001:0x7e  192.168.20.11@o2ib:12345:4:2

 From the above result, it can be seen that each node has 4 s3server instances.
 Hence, each HAProxy will be configured with 4 (s3 instances) x 3 (nodes) = 12 S3 instances in the HAProxy’s  **backend** section of app-main.
 Let us consider this value of number of S3 instances per node as **N**.
-There are two procedurs for HAproxy configuration, one with load balancer and the other without load balancer.
+There are two procedures for HAproxy configuration, one without load balancer and the other with load balancer.

 Perform the steps mentioned below to configure **N** if external load balancer (DNS RR) is not available.